 The California School of Education is focused on admitting the best candidates for our programs to meet the demanding needs of schools and educators working with youths and adults.

 - Admission Terms by Program

 - Additional Admission Requirements

-PLEASE NOTE: Available entry terms vary by program.
-International applicants and intern teaching candidates are encouraged to apply even earlier than these dates when possible.
-Please contact an admissions representative for details.
+Available entry terms vary by program.
+International applicants and intern teaching candidates are encouraged to apply as early as possible.

 New students are admitted for the following terms: